mohankarthik/mohankarthik.github.io/_posts/2025-08-02-the-embedded-engineers-place-in-an-ai-driven-world.md

 * **The Laws of Physics:** You can't escape physics.
 Code that works perfectly on a dev board might fail in a hot engine bay due to thermal issues.
 A long wire might act as an antenna, picking up noise that corrupts your sensor data.
 Power consumption, heat dissipation, and signal integrity are your constant companions.

 An AI can't hold an oscilloscope probe, read a thermal camera, or understand the nuance of a datasheet that contradicts a schematic.
 The job of an embedded engineer is to synthesize information from all these disparate, messy, real-world sources.
 That is not programming; that is true systems engineering.

-## Conclusion: AI as a Tool, Not a Replacement

 The future isn't about competing with AI; it's about leveraging it.
 We should welcome AI as a powerful assistant, and incredible tools already exist to handle the tedious parts of our job: